 Why are there black lines on my skin's arms?

 You'll see black lines on your arms in versions 1.8 and later if your profile has a classic model selected, but you've uploaded a slim-armed skin.
 To fix this, visit Minecraft.net/profile and upload the correct skin type for the model you've selected.

 You'll also see this issue if you've uploaded a slim-armed skin prior to them being implemented in the game (versions 1.7.9 or earlier).
 To fix this, visit Minecraft.net/profile and upload a classic skin.

 Skins for other Minecraft editions

-Skin packs are available for purchase on the Xbox and Playstation editions of Minecraft.
-More information on changing skins in the console editions can be found at the Minecraft Wiki.
+Skin packs are available for purchase on the Xbox, Playstation and Pocket editions of Minecraft.
+Additionally, you can upload your own skin to Pocket Edition by selecting "custom" from the skins menu.
+More information on changing skins in these editions can be found at the Minecraft Wiki.

 Skin changes are now available in Minecraft: Pocket Edition, if you want to learn more read about it on the Mojang blog.